peka01/spi-kb-content/articles/skatt-bokslut-general-exportera-all-data.en.md

  ![image](../../images/general-exportera-all-data-1765811785522-1765869534013-vwir3.png)

-You can now easily save your company data in a convenient format that is perfect for archiving.
-Save your company records for the period required by law, or keep a backup for the future.

-The data is collected in a clear folder structure, sorted by year and period.
+Now, as an administrator, you can save your company data in a convenient format that is perfect for archiving.
+Save your company records for the period required by law, or keep a backup for the future.The data is collected in a clear folder structure, sorted by year and period.
 Inside each period folder, you will find all your documents as PDF files.
 You can find the feature under **Maintenance** -> **Export data**.
 You can choose to export one or more years at the same time.

 ## What's new?